RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.1_userprofile.md

 ## Build Application

 You are ready to build the application.
-Navigate to the application resources:
+Navigate to the workshop directory:
 ```
-cd $HOME/openshift-microservices/deployment/install/microservices/openshift-configuration
+cd $HOME/openshift-microservices/deployment/workshop
 ```

 You need a base Java image to run your application code.
 Import the OpenJDK 8 Image for Java Applications: